LiuGroupHNU/md-data/code/CONTRIBUTING.md

 - Translate docs changes from English to Chinese

 ### Offer help
-You can help other users of deepmd-kit in the following way
+You can help other users of mdpu-kit in the following way

-- Submit, reply to, and resolve [issues](https://github.com/deepmodeling/deepmd-kit/issues)
+- Submit, reply to, and resolve [issues](https://github.com/deepmodeling/mdpu-kit/issues)
 - (Advanced) Review Pull Requests created by others

 ## Before you contribute
-### Overview of DeePMD-kit
+### Overview of mdpu-kit
 Currently, we maintain two main branch:
 - master: stable branch with version tag
 - devel :  branch for developers